xozxro/eLog/README.md

 ## Contributing

 We welcome contributions!
-Please see our contributing guidelines for more details.
+Please feel free to submit a PR.

 ## License

 This project is licensed under the terms of the MIT license.
-See LICENSE for more details.